-Nothing says “summer” like a colorful sunset over a sparkling body of water, and you simply can’t beat Lake Michigan for watching the sun slip over the horizon.
+Nothing says “vacation” like a colorful sunset over a sparkling body of water, and you simply can’t beat Lake Michigan for watching the sun slip over the horizon.
 With miles of sandy beaches and unobstructed views to the west, Leelanau County offers the premier locations in the greater Traverse City area.
 With so many beautiful places to choose from, it was hard to narrow them down to just one, so we decided to share five of our favorites.

 Toes in the Sand: Lake Michigan Beach Park, Empire